claxcoding/elt-pipeline-weather-forecast/README.md

 ### Orchestration and Visualization
 The entire ELT process is orchestrated through **Prefect 3.5**, ensuring tasks execute in the correct order and enabling recovery in case of failures.
-The dependency graph of the pipeline is visualized using **Graphviz**, which generates the file:
+The dependency graph of the pipeline is visualized using **Graphviz**.
+The following DAG shows the Prefect-orchestrated workflow of the weather forecasting pipeline:

 ---